Thai Ingredients: lemongrass (frozen), Thai chilies, galangal and coconut milk.

 I realize that literally translated “tom kha gai” means something along the lines of “chicken galangal soup” but Galangal Soup just doesn’t sound right.
 Though, another site says Tom Kha means “boiled galangal”, so I really don’t know anymore.

 It’s really not that important.

-I visited a local Thai restaurant a couple weeks back called Sawadee Bistro and ordered their Tom Kha Gai soup without chicken and added tofu.
+I visited a local Thai restaurant a couple weeks back called Sawadee Bistro (sadly, closed within a year) and ordered their Tom Kha Gai soup without chicken and added tofu.
 Is there a likelihood of chicken broth being used, probably.
 I didn’t quite think of that until after the fact.
 That’s the way life goes.

 Tom Kha Gai soup has been one of my most favorite Thai dishes since I can remember and I like mine extra spicy.
 I decided it’s about time to try to make this recipe at home.

 I was down at the Farmers’ Market on Saturday to pick up some fresh tomatoes, herbs and kale when I walked past the vendor who sells the super awesome wide variety of chilies.
 (Remember, the ghost chili from last year?)